 1. Peruvian business culture is formal

 You may have an idea of Latin culture being relaxed and friendly.
-That’s certainly true away from the boardroom, but within it the second remains while the first will not.
+That’s certainly true away from the boardroom, but much less so in the corporate world.
 Dress is likely to be dark suits, collars and ties, even in tropical climates.
 It’s still common to refer to people by their titles rather than names.

 2. Spanish unlocks doors